 Experience it today: You can visit Thomas Pinckey’s grave at St. Philips Episcopal Church.
 This historic church also houses the oldest congregation in South Carolina.
 And during the civil war, its bells were melted down into confederate cannons.

-Pat Conroy is a New York Times best selling author and one of Charleston’s favorite sons.
-His best known novels include: The Great Santini, The Prince of Tides and most recently, South of Broad.
-Conroy is a South Carolina Hall of Fame inductee and has received the Order of the Palmetto, the state’s highest civilian honor.
+Pat Conroy was a New York Times best selling author and one of Charleston’s favorite sons.
+His best known novels included: The Great Santini, The Prince of Tides, and South of Broad.
+Conroy was a South Carolina Hall of Fame inductee and received the Order of the Palmetto, the state’s highest civilian honor.

 Septima Poinsette Clark (portrait bottom right), a Charleston native, was an educator, civil rights activist and has been called the “Grandmother of the American Civil Rights Movement.”
 Dealing with inequalities in the school system led her to become active in the movement for civil rights.